knowledgejunkie/Project-X/README.md

 -   dev

-    updates to make ProjectX more to my liking - more 'Linuxy', if you like (e.g. keybindings, rc file location)
+    updates to make ProjectX more to my liking - more 'Linuxy', if you will (e.g. keybindings, configuration file location)

 Work is carried out in feature branches and merged into dev. *Nothing* is merged into master.